-It is difficult it is to find healthy skepticism when examining research on secondary benefits of musical study (creativity always being number one).
+It is difficult to find healthy skepticism when examining research on secondary benefits of musical study (creativity always being number one).
 As one example, one study found that musicians show increased divergent thinking, enhanced creative personality, full scale IQs and verbal IQs when compared with non-musicians (Gibson, et al., 2009).
 The discussion in the study asks the question, “Why are musicians better at divergent thinking than nonmusicians?”
 Rather than listing many possible explanations, the authors only list the single explanation, “One possibility is that some aspects of music training may enhance cognitive and neural mechanisms that are recruited for divergent thinking.”
 This overlooks two explanations that I believe are even more likely in a way that is fairly typical of this kind of research:

 - The study selected 20 musicians who have already gone through an average of over 11 years of training [we must assume private study] with a musical instrument, while the non-musicians were required to not have any musical training other than normal K-12 curriculum.
 The problem is that they were not required to have any special extra-curricular training in any other disciplines, creative or not.
 Given this design, how could this experiment possibly come out any other way?
 What if we held a divergent thinking contest between 20 students who had completed 11.10 years of intense extracurricular involvement with chess tournaments, computer programming or math clubs, vs. 20 students who specifically had not?
 Where are those studies??